MicrosoftStudentAmbassadors-Kenya/GraphQL-Intro/README.md

-# 🚀 GraphQL Introduction with Apollo Server
+# 🚀 An Introduction to GraphQL with Apollo Server

 GraphQL is a query language for APIs that gives a more efficient alternative to REST.
 It enables declarative data fetching, meaning a client (web, mobile application e.t.c) can specify exactly what data it needs from an API on a single endpoint.